-North Mankato declares rare snow emergency | River 105
+North Mankato Declares Rare Snow Emergency | River 105

-Starting at 6 p.m. tonight, parking will be prohibited on city streets for 24 hours so city crews can efficiently remove snow.
+It went in to effect at 6 p.m. last night.
+Parking is prohibited on city streets for 24 hours so city crews can efficiently remove snow.

 North Mankato provides several lots to park during a snow emergency: